These fall planter ideas will help you choose and create beautiful container gardens that will last well into the winter season.

-Here in our zone 6 garden, so many of the summer flower planters have grown past their prime.
+Here in our Zone 6 garden, so many of the summer flower planters have grown past their prime.

 Fall Planter Ideas

 The only thing looking good in this large planter, on my front porch is Lamium, 'Orchid Frost.'
+It even needs some pruning.
+I dug out the flowering begonia in the back and re-potted it to bring it inside.

 Then I cleaned up any dead or poor looking foliage and created a beautiful planter for the fall.
-As always, keep in mind the thriller (tall), filler (bushy), and spiller (trailing) theory, to create a stellar looking planter.
+As always, keep in mind the thriller (tall), filler (bushy), and spiller (trailing) theory, to create a gorgeous looking planter.

 More Fall Planter Tips

-This works for many of the plants above, sold in quart and gallon pots, and will save you money.
+If you have two flanking pots, consider buying one of each plant and dividing them into two.
+This works for many plants sold in quart and gallon pots and will save you money.
 It also allows you to plant a greater variety into a smaller pot.

-Also, don't be afraid to add in gourds or even a few sprigs of artificial berries to give your planter more color and texture.
+Also, don't be afraid to add gourds or even a few sprigs of artificial berries to give your planter more color and texture.

 Fall Planter Ideas Recap: